Job Openings Projected for Patient Care Technicians Nationwide by 20301

 - Master the intricacies of tending to the integumentary and circulatory systems, wound care, ostomy care, pressure ulcer prevention, and treatment of diabetes.

-Training programs for Patient Care careers are available
+Training programs for Patient Care careers in New Jersey

-- Patient Care Technician (in Moorestown, NJ) and (in Paramus, NJ) : In addition to the standard healthcare support courses in anatomy and physiology, EKG and BLS procedures, phlebotomy and others, this program also adds computer and information literacy instruction along with a 90-hour clinical experience at the end of your training.
+The Patient Care Technician training program is available at our Iselin, Moorestown, Paramus New Jersey campuses.
+This program also adds computer and information literacy instruction along with a 120-hour clinical experience at the end of your training.

-Important information about the educational debt, earnings, and completion rates of students who attended this program can be found at:
+Important information about the educational debt, earnings, and completion rates of students who attended this program can be found on our consumer information page.

 Campuses that currently offer training in this program area are listed below, as well as links to exact program informational fact sheets: